Micronutrients

 Important inorganic magnesium compounds are:

-It is often stated or written that organic magnesium compounds are better than inorganic forms.
+We often hear or read that organic magnesium compounds are better than inorganic forms.
 This claim can be traced back to the better usability of organic magnesium compounds.
 But should organic minerals generally be given priority and inorganic minerals ideally avoided?
-To throw some light on this question some background knowledge is essential.
+To shed light on this question, some background knowledge is essential.

-About solubility and content: How the individual magnesium compounds differ from each other.
+Solubility & content: How the individual magnesium compounds differ from one another.

-When it comes to selecting a suitable magnesium compound, two basic aspects play a role: On the one hand, the solubility (= usability) of the compound, on the other hand its magnesium content.
+When it comes to selecting a suitable magnesium compound, two fundamental aspects play a role: on the one hand, the solubility (= usability) of the compound and, on the other, its magnesium content.

 Solubility

-How well a magnesium compound is usable depends on its solubility.
-This is because our intestine cannot absorb magnesium until it has been released from its binding – ideally when it is already in the stomach.
-However, if magnesium remains bound to its binding partner, it continues to migrate into the large intestine and is ultimately excreted unused.
-Thanks to various series of tests, we now know more about the different solubility behaviour of various magnesium compounds (Fig. 1).
-Whilst organic magnesium compounds generally become soluble more easily – even in less acidic environments – inorganic magnesium salts require a significantly acidic pH value to “break up” the compound, such as found only in a healthy natural gastric environment.
+The solubility of a magnesium compound determines how well it can be utilised.
+This is because our intestines can only absorb magnesium when it has been released from its bond – ideally already in the stomach.
+If, on the other hand, magnesium remains bound to its binding partner, it moves on into the large intestine and is ultimately excreted unused.
+Thanks to various series of experiments, we now know more about the different solubility behaviours of various magnesium compounds (Fig. 1).
+While organic magnesium compounds generally dissolve more easily – even in a less acidic environment – inorganic magnesium salts require a significantly more acidic pH value to ‘break up’ the bond, as is only found in a healthy natural gastric environment.

 biogena-line